dedis/cothority/CONTRIBUTING.md

 ### Branches

 All work has to be done in branches.
-Per default, branches go off from `master`, which should always be in a functional state.
+Per default, branches go off from `main`, which should always be in a functional state.

 The branch-name should be one to three words, concatenated using underscores, followed by the number of the issue it solves.